 With the Premier Rewards Gold card, you get triple points for airfare, and double points at restaurants, gas stations and supermarkets.
 You also get a $100 credit for airline fees, which includes checked bags and change fees.

 The Business Gold Rewards card is a bit different.
 You can choose one of five categories to earn triple points, and the rest will earn double.
 The categories are airfare, advertising, gas, shipping and computer equipment.

 The other cards in Amex’s lineup either charge too much or offer too little to make sense for an introductory card to the program.
 The Premier Rewards Gold card and Green cards, for instance, don’t come with a sign-up bonus, and while both the personal and business versions of the Platinum cards have some nice perks, neither offers any bonus earning categories.
 Plus they come with a $450 annual fee that is not waived for the first year.

 One nice thing about Amex is that all of its Membership Rewards cards allow you to transfer points to any of its 17 airline partners, including Delta, Hawaiian Airlines, JetBlue, Virgin America, Virgin Atlantic, British Airways, Air France/KLM, Alitalia, Aeromexico, Air Canada, ANA, Cathay Pacific, Emirates, Etihad, Singapore Airlines, El Al, and Iberia.

 To sum up, if I were to pick one card from each rewards program they would be the Citi ThankYou Premier, Chase Sapphire Preferred and the Amex Premier Rewards Gold card.
 All three come with decent sign-up bonuses, good earning potential and reasonable annual fees.
-Those annual fees are waived for the first year, too, so if you just want to try the programs out there’s no risk to you.
+Those annual fees are waived for the first year, too.